-10 Ways Psoriatic Arthritis Can Affect Your Body
+9 Invisible Ways Psoriatic Arthritis Affects Your Body

-More fatigue than usual could mean increased inflammatory disease activity.
-It could also be related to medications that are sometimes prescribed for psoriatic arthritis.
-A day of increased fatigue may just be an indication that you need to slow down and rest, but if the fatigue is frequent, you should let your rheumatologist know.
+More fatigue than usual could signify increased inflammatory disease activity, also known as a flare.
+According to the National Psoriasis Foundation, proteins called cytokines that are released during inflammatory reactions lead to the fatigue.
+The zap in energy could also be related to medications that are sometimes prescribed for psoriatic arthritis, or it could be an indication that you just need to slow down and rest (because, don’t we all!).
+But if the fatigue is frequent, it’s worth letting your rheumatologist know.

 Your Feet Hurt…All the Time

 People with psoriatic arthritis often develop tenderness or pain where tendons and ligaments attach to bones.
 This commonly occurs at the heel (Achilles tendinitis) or at the bottom of the foot (plantar fasciitis).
 Foot pain can quickly become debilitating, especially if you’re the get-up-and-go type.
 Reach out to a foot specialist as soon as possible, but in the meantime, there are several things you can do.
 Wear supportive shoes and put the brakes on going barefoot around the house (or anywhere).
 Before bed, gently stretch and massage your foot by rolling it over a tennis ball for 10 minutes to instantly relieve some of the pain.